Kanalkampf: Convoy CW 7

 On 21 July, Park established standing patrols of twelve fighters over the westbound Convoy CW 7 that passed through the Strait of Dover.
 A Bf 110 over Goodwood and a Do 17 were shot down by 238 Squadron.
 The convoy reached the Isle of Wight at daybreak and Do 17s escorted by around 50 Bf 109s and Bf 110s from III./JG 27 and V./LG 1 attacked the convoy south of the Needles, where 43 Squadron engaged the formation, shooting down a Bf 109 and a Bf 110 for one pilot killed; 238 Squadron claimed the Bf 110 and the Dorniers failed to damage the ships.
-The only other daylight action was the destruction of a Do 17 from 4.(F)/121 by Hurricanes of 145 Squadron and 23 July was quiet, a Ju 88 from 4.(F)/121 being shot down by 242 Squadron near Yarmouth.
+The only other daylight action was the destruction of a Do 17 from 4.(F)/121 by Hurricanes of 145 Squadron and 23 July was quiet, a Ju 88 from 4.(F)/121 being shot down by 242 Squadron near Great Yarmouth.
 A small convoy passed the strait on 24 July and was attacked by Do 17s from KG 2.
 Spitfires from 54 Squadron intercepted the attack, no ships were hit and no aircraft were shot down.
-In the afternoon, StG 1 sank Terlings and the Norwegian steamer Kollskegg.
+In the afternoon, StG 1 sank Terlings and the Norwegian steamship Kollskegg.